Amenemhat IV

-Amenemhat IV (also known as Amenemhet IV) was the seventh and penultimate king of the Twelfth Dynasty of Egypt (c.
-1990–1800 BC) during the late Middle Kingdom period (c.
-2050–1710 BC), ruling for more than nine years in the late nineteenth century BC or the early eighteenth century BC.K.S.B.
-Ryholt: The Political Situation in Egypt during the Second Intermediate Period, c.
-1800–1550 BC, Carsten Niebuhr Institute Publications, vol. 20.
-Copenhagen: Museum Tusculanum Press, 1997, excerpts available online here.
+Amenemhat IV (also known as Amenemhet IV) was the seventh and penultimate king of the late Twelfth Dynasty of Egypt during the late Middle Kingdom period.
+He arguably ruled around 1786–1777 BC for about nine regnal years.

 Amenemhat IV may have been the son, grandson, son-in-law, or stepson of his predecessor, the powerful Amenemhat III.
 His reign started with a seemingly peaceful two-year coregency with Amenemhat III.
 He undertook expeditions in the Sinai for turquoise, in Upper Egypt for amethyst, and to the Land of Punt.
 He also maintained trade relations with Byblos as well as continuing the Egyptian presence in Nubia.

 Amenemhat IV built some parts of the temple of Hathor at Serabit el-Khadim in the Sinai, and constructed the well-preserved temple of Renenutet in Medinet Madi.
 The tomb of Amenemhat IV has not been identified, although the Southern Mazghuna pyramid is a possibility.

 Amenemhat IV was succeeded by Sobekneferu, who may have been his sister or stepsister; she was a daughter of Amenemhat III.
 Her reign marked the end of the Twelfth Dynasty and the beginning of the Middle Kingdom's decline into the Second Intermediate Period.